-Covid-19 has brought with it new ways of working and learning for all of us.
 A term in, it’s time to reflect on what has worked and what new strategies we need to try to keep on top of our studies.
-We have some new videos to help you and some top tips to start the New Year on the right track.
+Study Advice have some videos to help you, a new webinar series and some top tips to starting the New Year on the right track.

 If you don’t have a study timetable, now’s the time to make one.
 Follow these 5 steps to make a workable weekly plan and ensure you keep on top of your studies this term:

-- Allocate time.
+2. Allocate time.
 Work out how much time you have for each task each week.
-You should see studying as a full-time job, so aim to allocate 35-40 hours a week to study.
+You should see studying as a full-time job, so aim to allocate 35-40 hours a week to studying.

-- Schedule in time.
+3. Schedule in time.
 Using a weekly planner, add in your fixed appointments, then begin slotting in your other study activities.
-Use the times that you are motivated for study, and mix up reading, writing, and listening tasks within a day.
+Use the times that you are motivated for study and mix up reading, writing, and listening tasks within a day.

 4. Making it easy to stick to.
 Try to have a set routine, starting study at the same time each day, plan in regular breaks and move things around if your plan is not working for you.